LeNgocPhuongTrinh/LeNgocPhuongTrinh/README.md

 I am an Enthusiast of Supply Chain, Data Analysis & Storytelling, and Automation.

-- :tulip: Working as a Supply Planner at CJ Foods Vietnam and contributes to Supply Planning Metrics.
+- :tulip: Working as Data Analytics Solutions at Unilever Vietnam, focusing on Data Analysis, Data Analytics and Automation.

 - :maple_leaf: Interest in new and good-looking things